LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 * App Sample Type Consistency
   * Refactor SampleTypePage from apps to share via entities subpackage
   * Refactor SampleNav from apps to share via entities subpackage
+* Issue 45792: When dragging and dropping columns from grid headers, menu stays open and in the original location

 ### version 2.232.0
 *Released*: 10 October 2022